sudeshna-ghosh/Pathogen-fluctuations/README.md

     $INPUT = trimmed.fastq file name/location
 	$OUTPUT_DIR = the output directory name/location.
 If you have multiple samples create an empty directory to store $OUTPUT_DIR from all samples

+Note: you can specify the --translated identity threshold parameter to 0.0 - 100.0.
+Default with UniRef90 is 80.0.

 $ humann_join_tables -s --input $INPUT_DIR --output $TABLE --file_name genefamilies

     $INPUT_DIR = Name/location of directory containing HUMAnN2 output directories from samples to be joined